cpq/bare-metal-programming-guide/README.md

    bx      lr                                                  bx      lr
 ```

-Long story short: if there is no `volalile`, the `delay()` function will
+Long story short: if there is no `volalile`, the `delay()` function will loop
-loop forever and never return.
-Because it caches (optimises) the value of
+forever and never return.
+Because it caches (optimises) the value of `s_ticks`
-`s_ticks` in a register and never updates it.
-The generated code with
+in a register and never updates it.
+A compiler does that because it doesn't
+know that `s_ticks` can be updated elsewhere - by the interrupt handler!
+The
-`volatile`, on the other hand, loads `s_ticks` value on each iteration.
+generated code with `volatile`, on the other hand, loads `s_ticks` value on
-So, the rule of thumb: those values in memory that get updated by interrupt
+each iteration.
+So, the rule of thumb: those values in memory that get updated
-handlers, or by the hardware, declare as `volatile`.
+by interrupt handlers, or by the hardware, declare as `volatile`.

 Now we should add `SysTick_Handler()` interrupt handler to the vector table: